Planchonella australis: Ecology

 The green catbird eats the fruit, and the seeds are eaten by rodents and insects.
 Scientist Tim Flannery has proposed that the existence of rainforest trees with such large fruit indicates that a large fruit-eating bird (like a cassowary) once existed throughout its range as a propagator.

 Cultivation

-Fast growing and easy to grow, Pouteria australis adapts readily to cultivation, preferring good drainage, as well as moisture, and extra fertilising.
+Fast growing and easy to grow, Planchonella australis adapts readily to cultivation, preferring good drainage, as well as moisture, and extra fertilising.
 It is also tolerant of moderate frosts.
 It can be used in revegetation projects, and is propagated by seed or cuttings.